anupam-bkp/springboot-rabbitmq-project1/README.md

 # springboot-rabbitmq-project1
-Springboot project to work with rabbitmq.
+SpringBoot project to work with rabbitmq.